 And it isn’t all up to me, either.
-I have influence and agency, to be sure, but I am not completely in control.
-It is a collaborative effort among all of us, just as it is a dance with nature herself and her teachers (however severe those teachers may be).
+I have influence and agency, to be sure, but I am not completely in control of suffering; that is a dance with nature herself and all her teachers—however severe those teachers may be.

 So even my relationships are different.

 Especially with my wife: I am less reactive and more patient, less embarrassed by my limitations and more willing to simply engage in mundane ways: cooking, reading, walking, talking, listening, silence, silence, silence, and healing touch.
 In some ways absence did make the heart grow fonder, or at least it helped the heart wake up to the truth that we can never not be connected, that we can only lose our sense of connection.
 Our marriage coach, Krayna, helped us see that.
 Which by the way, makes this as good of a place as any to say, there is no shame in asking for help.

 If that’s all my ordeal came to teach me, then I will gladly rehearse it.
 Daily.
 It can never be repeated too often, since it can never be learned too well.

 Not exactly.
 There is no Magical Elixir, with a capital “E”, that will overcome the grand forces of death and impermanence in this story or any other real life adventure.
 None of us is getting out of here alive, in any traditional sense of the word.

 But there might be an elixir with a small “e”.
 If so, it would be something like this: be kind to yourself and believe you can be well.